nes-lab/shepherd-nova/docs/content/infrastructure.md

                     ↪ Output-File
 ```

+By putting random data in and matching the output to it, we can verify the whole stack at once.

 ## Time Synchronization

-For running the testbed we are less interested in an absolute time, but rather a **relative sync** between all observers.
+For running the testbed we are less interested in an absolute time consistency, but rather a **relative sync** between all observers.
 We aim for sub 1 us accuracy and have chosen to use PTP on network level.
-The PTP-server is a Raspberry PI 4 that is first in line to support **hardware timestamping** -
+The PTP-server is a Raspberry PI 4 that is first in its family to support **hardware timestamping** -
 an essential feature that corrects timestamps right before packets are sent onto the wire.
 The routing is handled by a single level 3 Cisco-switch.
 It uses a dedicated FPGA instead of a CPU to reduce latency and jitter.
-The switch itself supports no PTP-features like transparent clock.
+The switch itself supports no dedicated PTP-features like transparent clock.

 ```{figure} /media/sync_setup_ptp.svg
 :align: center